gnikolovski/dix/README.md

 Using dix is easy, and you should be ready to use it after reading this whole document. dix will help you to easily backup database and restore it later.
-It is designed for web developers who work with PHP frameworks or content managment systems.
+It is designed for web developers who work with PHP frameworks or content management systems.
 Before doing something that might damage your database you can easily create a backup, and then start to experiment all you want without worrying about your data.
 Of course, you can find another creative uses for this application.